Yummy Traditional : Hi-Tea Page Not Found - Yummy Traditional

 Veggie Samosa || Crispy Vegetable Samosa || How to Make Vegetable Samosa with step-by-step photos

-Veggie Samosa is a delicious small triangular fried snack, that originally came from India and right after spread out all over the world, Samosas also are the most popular Pakistani appetizer/snack, it has a flaky crust, and are filled with spiced potatoes, peas chicken, mince or eggs.
+Veggie Samosa is a delicious small triangular fried snack that originally came from India and right after spread all over the world.
+Samosas are also the most popular Pakistani appetizer/snack; it has a flaky crust and are filled with spiced potatoes, peas, chicken, mince, or eggs.

-Wrapped in a thin pastry and fried to perfection served with mint chutney or ketchup.
-But here I am using dough to make a samosa instead of a samosa sheet (manda Patti), I prefer to make samosa from the dough as it becomes more delicious than samosas Patti
+Wrapped in a thin pastry and fried to perfection, served with mint chutney or ketchup.
+But here I am using dough to make a samosa instead of a samosa sheet (manda Patti).
+I prefer to make samosa from the dough as it becomes more delicious than samosa Patti.

 veggie-samosa

-Samosa dough is prepared with all-purpose flour by adding carom seeds, ghee, and salt, using water quantity is just around 50 ml, a bit tight dough neither too hard nor too soft
+Samosa dough is prepared with all-purpose flour by adding carom seeds, ghee, and salt.
+The water quantity is just around 50 ml, a bit tight dough, neither too hard nor too soft.

-One thing to keep in mind, samosas, and namakpare don’t require puffy, These snacks are just flaky and crispy crust that actually comes from the dough texture Either you knead soft/dough or keep the quantity of ghee less or more In both cases cant get the desirable result of samosa, So be careful to knead the dough, let’s begin
+One thing to keep in mind, samosas and namakpare don’t require a puffy crust.
+These snacks are just flaky and crispy crust that actually comes from the dough texture.
+Either you knead soft/dough or keep the quantity of ghee less or more.
+In both cases, you can't get the desirable result of a samosa, so be careful to knead the dough.
+Let’s begin.

 Facebook